 The strongest sectors for growth in 2015 were action figures (up 20%), building sets (up 14%) and plush (up 14%).
 The best-selling toy in the UK in 2015 was LEGO’s Mini Figures.

 “What a great year 2015 was for the UK toy industry.
 Some highly creative partnerships with major film properties were a significant driver of growth, but so too was the resurgence of traditional toys such as building sets and plush.
 It’s fantastic to see the innovation of the industry resulting in market growth and with more than a third of last year’s value driven by new product launches it goes to show how much our industry reinvents itself each year to keep toys and games interesting to children and families.
 Toy Fair is the perfect place to see all types of toys together under one roof and to start the process of picking the winners for 2016”, commented Natasha Crookes, Director of Public Affairs and Communications at the British Toy and Hobby Association (BTHA).

 Frederique Tutt, Global Toy Industry Analyst at The NPD Group, added: “What is interesting about the 2015 performance is the lasting endurance of traditional toys such as building sets and action figures.
-It’s also great to see the variety in the toy industry where a fun game like Pie Face went viral on the internet, alongside the increasing popularity of traditional collectables and the launch of exciting new toys from the movies – which included some of the best-sellers of the year.”If you have any question about "UK Toy Industry Grew by 5.9 Percent Making It the Largest Toy Market in Europe" press release, please let us know.
+It’s also great to see the variety in the toy industry where a fun game like Pie Face went viral on the internet, alongside the increasing popularity of traditional collectables and the launch of exciting new toys from the movies – which included some of the best-sellers of the year.”If you have any questions about this press release, please contact us.